bragboy/supercache/README.md

 # Supercache

-Supercache is a totally unobtrusive addon that runs along your Rails applicatio rapidly improving your development time by caching ActiveRecord Queries across requests (unlike ActiveRecord QueryCache which happens only within a single request).
-This is especially helpful when your local database
+Supercache is a totally unobtrusive addon that runs along your Rails application rapidly improving your development time by caching ActiveRecord Queries across requests (unlike ActiveRecord QueryCache which happens only within a single request).
+This is especially helpful when your local database is located elsewhere and avoids costly DNS lookups for each and every query.

 ## Installation